 - 1. There shall be at least one certified lifeguard on duty for every 25 swimmers in the water. - 2.
 The sole function of the lifeguard shall be to guard.
 If no relief lifeguard is available, the pool must be cleared, even for a short duration, when a lifeguard must leave the pool side. - 3.
 The Event Director will review the Emergency Action Plan prior to each occasion. - 4.
-There shall be enough coaches in accordance with FINA or program NGB guidelines. - 5.
-Athlete medical history forms shall be on site and relevant information shall be discussed with the lifeguard or medical personnel on duty in advance of the aquatic activity. - 6.
+There shall be enough coaches in accordance with FINA or program NGB guidelines. - Athlete medical history forms shall be on site and relevant information shall be discussed with the lifeguard or medical personnel on duty in advance of the aquatic activity. - 6.
 Pool depths must be marked and easily visible.
 The minimum depth of the pool for racing starts shall meet FINA or NGB specifications. - 7.
 It is recommended that all starting blocks meet FINA or NGB specifications. - 8.
 Safety lines must be in place to divide shallow and deep water areas during recreational aquatic activities. - 9.
 A pool facility shall not be used unless a satisfactory inspection rating is received prior to any Special Olympics participant entering the water. - 10.
 An athlete with Down syndrome who has been diagnosed with Atlanto-Axial Instability may not participate in Butterfly events, Individual Medley events, diving starts or diving.
 For additional information and the procedure for waiver of this restriction, please refer to Article I, Addendum F. - 11.
-If in the judgment of the referee or competition management an athlete is not capable of completing the race distance and may even put his/her life in danger, the referee may, with the Technical Delegate's approval, require a test of swimming competence before the athlete is allowed to compete in any further swimming event or in any final.
-Competition management reserves the right to move the athlete to a more appropriate distance or stroke if necessary.
+If in the judgment of the referee or competition management an athlete's swimming competence that the athlete is not capable of completing the race distance and may even put his/her life in danger, the referee may, with the Technical Delegate's approval, require a test of swimming competence before the athlete is allowed to compete in any further swimming event or in any final.